Is the Health Plan You’re Offering to You Clients ACA Compliant?

 What Makes a Health Plan Non-Compliant?

 Non-compliant plans may offer limited coverage or appear to save costs, but they often fail to meet the ACA’s critical protections.
-Below are three key areas where non-compliant plans fall short:

 1. Annual Maximums

 Under the ACA, health insurance plans are prohibited from setting annual or lifetime dollar limits on coverage for essential health benefits.
-Non-compliant plans often cap the amount they will pay for covered care, leaving individuals responsible for the remainder.
-For example, a plan with a $100,000 annual maximum could leave policyholders vulnerable to substantial financial burdens in the event of a serious illness or accident.
+Additionally, non-compliant plans often cap the amount they will pay for covered care, leaving individuals responsible for the remainder.

-These caps are particularly concerning for individuals who require expensive treatments, such as surgeries or ongoing care for chronic conditions.
+Moreover, these caps are particularly concerning for individuals who require expensive treatments, such as surgeries or ongoing care for chronic conditions.
 By contrast, ACA-compliant plans provide the peace of mind that essential benefits will be fully covered up to the annual out-of-pocket maximum.

 2. Medical Underwriting and Pre-Existing Conditions

-For brokers and employers, offering such plans could not only alienate potential enrollees but also lead to significant legal and reputational risks.
+Although, for brokers and employers, offering such plans could not only alienate potential enrollees but also lead to significant legal and reputational risks.
 ACA-compliant plans ensure equitable access for all, regardless of medical history, fostering trust and reliability in the coverage offered.

 3. Lack of Coverage for Preventive Care